Simple sewing projects for spring and summer

 Never lose your reading glasses again with this simple tutorial for a ribbon glasses case.
 This is another great project when you have leftover craft supplies that would otherwise go unused, and it’s simple enough for beginners to enjoy making, too.

-Save some money this summer and create your own set of customised cushions for your outdoor garden furniture.
+Save some money this summer and create your own set of diy garden cushions for your outdoor garden furniture.
 Using pillows and the fabric of your choice it’s simple to create comfortable and elegant chaise cushions for a fraction of the price you’d buy in store.

 Flowers brighten up a room at any time of year, and rather than replacing fresh ones each week or buying artificial, you can sew your own with this guide from the blog Snowy Bliss.